LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configure.md

 ### Secrets

 {: .notice}
-We discourage storing of credentials which cannot be easily revoked like passwords.
+We discourage storing credentials that cannot be easily revoked, like passwords.
 If possible, we recommend using credentials for token-based authentication methods instead.

-We offer a secure storage for storing sensitive data such as credentials and tokens.
+We offer secure storage for storing sensitive data such as credentials and tokens.
 Functions can read and write to this store at runtime.
-By default your store will contain secrets, that are created as part of the [provisioning](liveperson-functions-provisioning.html).
+By default, your store will contain secrets created as part of the [provisioning](liveperson-functions-provisioning.html).

 #### Creation of a secret

 Secrets can only be created through the web interface and not via CLI.
-In order to add a secret you need to head to the "Settings"-Page with a user meeting the required [permissions](liveperson-functions-permission-system.html).
-Than select the "Secret Storage"-Tab where you should see a list of existing secrets and a button "Add a secret".
+To add a secret, you need to head to the "Settings"-Page with a user meeting the required [permissions](liveperson-functions-permission-system.html).
+Then select the "Secret Storage"-Tab where you should see a list of existing secrets and a button "Add a secret".

-Any secret will be checked against following restrictions:
+Any secret will be checked against the following restrictions:

-* Is it a secret that was created during provisioning ?
+* Is it a secret that was created during provisioning?
-* Is the name exceeding 100 characters ?
+* Is the name exceeding 100 characters?
-* Is the name containing any characters that are not `Alphanumeric`, `_` or `-` ?
+* Is the name containing any characters that are not `Alphanumeric`, `_` or `-`?
-* Is the value exceeding 10000 characters ?
+* Is the value exceeding 10000 characters?

 <img class="fancyimage" alt="Functions: Secret Overview Page" src="img/functions/functions_secret_page.png">

-After clicking the button you will be presented with a dialog, that allows you select a name and provide the content of the secret.
+After clicking the button, you will be presented with a dialogue that allows you to select a name and provide the content of the secret.

 <img class="fancyimage" alt="Functions: Secret Creation" src="img/functions/functions_secret_creation.png">

 You can select the data type of the secret from the drop-down menu.
-Please be aware that this simply modifies the validation and does not influence the [access](#accessing-secrets) to the secrets later.
-For example, if you select `JSON` it will check the syntax of the JSON and reject faulty json strings.
+Please be aware that this modifies the validation and does not influence the [access](#accessing-secrets) to the secrets later.
+For example, if you select `JSON`, it will check the syntax of the JSON and reject faulty JSON strings.

 <img class="fancyimage" alt="Functions: Secret Type Dropdown" src="img/functions/functions_secret_type.png">

-You might notice that you are not able to see the contents of the secret after the creation.
+You might notice that you cannot see the contents of the secret after the creation.
 This is intended and related to security restrictions.
 Therefore, updating a secret is only possible by deleting and recreating the secret.
 Secrets can be updated during the runtime by the function.
 The next chapter will explain the details of this process.

 #### Updating Secrets (only at Runtime)

-As mentioned above we don't allow the modification of secrets from the UI, you may however change them at runtime.
-For this task you can leverage the `SecretClient` which is offered by our runtime library the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).
-Please notice the `try`-`catch` block in the code below, this should highlight that accessing a secret can fail and in the process of failing will raise an error.
+As mentioned above, we don't allow the modification of secrets from the UI.
+You may, however, change them at runtime.
+You can leverage the `SecretClient`, which our runtime library offers the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt) for this task.
+Please notice the `try`-`catch` block in the code below.
+This should highlight that accessing a secret can fail and will raise an error in the process of failing.

 **Async-Await Style:**